umee-network/umee/x/incentive/README.md

 The example reward tracker above can be interpreted as:

-> The last time account `umee1s84d29zk3k20xk9f0hvczkax90l9t94g72n6wm` claimed rewards for bonded `u/uumee`, the value of `RewardAccumulator` (not tracker) for that denom and tier was `"0.00020uumee, 0.00014ibc/1234"`.
+> The last time account `umee1s84d29zk3k20xk9f0hvczkax90l9t94g72n6wm` claimed rewards for bonded `u/uumee`, the value of `RewardAccumulator` (not tracker) for that denom was `"0.00020uumee, 0.00014ibc/1234"`.
 Therefore, the rewards to claim this time should be based on the _increase_ since then.

 Because the amount of bonded uTokens for this user was constant between the previous `RewardTracker` increase and the current moment, the following simple calculation determines rewards: